Mostafa7ahmed/PickUp_LMS/src/app/Pages/quizlist/README-Quiz-API-Integration.md

 ```

 ### Error Handling
+- All API calls include error handling with appropriate user feedback
+- Fallback to local data when API calls fail
+- Retry mechanisms for failed API calls
 - Network errors are caught and displayed to user
 - Validation errors prevent API calls
 - Progress is reset on errors